junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 "Tell us something we don't already know."
 Dean says impatiently, his face grows darker.

-"But in these two scenarios, the machine remnant is still there.
+"But in these two situations, the machine remnant is still there.
 Cracked, ruined, become a large pile of trash, whatever, they are still there, so they go to the Empty, the eternal nowhere for them.
 What happened in your beloved angel's head, that, is a thousand times more horrible than death."

-Dean's whole body tenses.
+Dean's whole body tenses, heart dropping to the deepest abyss with ominous foreboding.

 "It's like his brain is self-deleting, all the parts crushing into each other and disappearing, cells, grace, any life trace, the whole system is shutting down and pruning, like the matter and anti-matter colliding.
 What I'm seeing in there, it's annihilation, the collapse of solar systems, the utter devastation of his existence.
 Every seconds there are less of him remains.
-By the time it finishes, he won't be like killed and moved to the Empty like before, he will simply cease to exist.
+By the time it finishes, he won't be like killed or moved to the Empty like before, he will simply cease to exist.
 He's wiped clean.
 There will be nothing left to resurrect even if you want.
 And there is no stopping, no coming back, you can't just pull the brake for this level of perishment."

 Dean gasps, eyes wide.

-Rowena gives him a sincerely pitiful look, "I hate to be the one signing death notice as well, let alone this horrible way of termination for the lovely angel.
+Rowena gives him a sincerely pitiful but scolding look, "I hate to be the one signing death notice as well, let alone this horrible way of termination for the lovely angel.
 He is far too good to deserve this ending.
 What could possibly destroy him so fundamentally, that he would be this desperate to push the delete button and never want to be brought back again."

 Dean stuns, completely freezes, air is like magma in his throat and chest.
 He can't breath.